paul-hansen/bevy-jam-2/README.md

 ### Known issues

-- There is no win or loose screen.
-If you get captured you have to press escape to open the menu and restart.
+- If you are captured and there are more than two remaining colors you will still be watching the game.
+Press escape to open the menu to restart early.
 - Followers don't separate correctly and will overlap each other.
 - The capture logic could use some work to seem more "fair".
 Sometimes your group will lose to a smaller one simply because their group is more densely packed.